-I am currently studying a major in political science with a double-minor in psychology and philosophy, with my business certificate also in the mix.
+I am currently working toward a double-major in political science and International Relations with a minor in Psychology.
 I also study the Arabic language, which has so far been my favorite aspect of academic life.
 My overall goal is to become fluent in Arabic and study law.

 Feel free to reach out to me!
-I’d love to chat.
-Instagram- weblossomhere Email- email@example.com
+I’d love to chat. firstname.lastname@example.org

 I was born and raised in Pittsburgh and have lived here my entire life.
 Experiencing the sense of community in the city made my decision to come to Duquesne, where the community is overwhelmingly strong and connected, in 2012 so much easier.

 I’m currently a broadcast journalism major here and plan on using that degree to focus on sports and athletics.
 I’ve always enjoyed athletics but have never been the most physically gifted at them.
 So, covering them as a profession became the best way to stay connected.
 I’ve written and blogged about people, games, and events in the world of sports before and plan on continuing that trend here at Duquesne with this blog.
 Not only will this include sports at the professional level but the college level as well.

 I’m on the executive board for the Red and Blue Crew, the official spirit squad for the sports teams here at Duquesne.
 There, I serve as the Vice President of Public Relations and consequently I’ll also be observing, rooting, and writing about all teams here at Duquesne.
 I hope to share the games and stories, amongst other things with everyone here and create a positive and enthusiastic environment for th